Stable developmental patterns of gene expression without morphogen gradients: Introduction

-In the anterior-posterior arrangement \GA-\GB-\GC-\GD-\GA, the genes repress each other mutually via the characteristic pattern of strong next-nearest neighbor (NNN) and weaker nearest-neighbor (NN) repression (alternating cushions), as observed in the \Drosophila embryo \cite{Vakulenko2009, Jaeger2004, Clyde2003, Kraut1991a, Kraut1991b, Eldon1991, Hulskamp1990, Jackle1986}.
-Specifically, there are two pairs of strongly repressing genes, (\GA,\GC) and (\GB,\GD), and four pairs of genes that repress each other weakly, (\GA,\GB), (\GB,\GC), (\GC,\GD) and (\GD,\GA).
-In our model, the difference in repression strength is tuned via the unbinding rate of the repressors from the repressed promoter.
-The strong-repressor unbinding rate $\kRoffS$ is chosen such that the NNN pairs (\GA,\GC) and (\GB,\GD) are in the bistable regime, while the weak-repressor unbidning rate $\kRoffW$ is varied.
-In this context, bistability means that in individual nuclei one of two solutions is chosen in which one of the strongly repressing genes is expressed at high level and the other at low level, or vice versa.
-In the absence of cues capable of forcing the bistable systems into a preferred state, stochastic switching is expected to eventually result in one of the domains to dominate over the respective other domain in the NNN pair, causing its elimination and simultaneous expansion of the dominating gene's domain.
+The strong-repressor unbinding rate $\kRoffS$ is set to a fixed value such that the NNN gene pairs (\GA,\GC) and (\GB,\GD) are in the bistable regime, while the weak-repressor unbinding rate $\kRoffW$ that tunes the repression between NN gene pairs is varied (ranging from very high unbinding rates, corresponding to very weak repression, towards rates as low as $\kRoffS$, which also brings the NN repressive interactions into the bistable regime).
+Here being in the bistable regime means that in individual nuclei only one of the two strongly repressing genes can be expressed at a high level, while its counterpart is expressed at very low level, e.g. the state in which \GA is expressed at high and \GC at very low levels, or vice versa.
+Since the repression between the two genes is assumed to be symmetric, i.e. \GA and \GC unbind from each other's regulatory region with the same rate $\kRoffS$ (and likewise for \GB and \GD), these two mutually exclusive stable expression states are equally probable without any further inputs that could break their symmetry, and therefore form a perfectly symmetric "genetic switch".
+Thus, in the absence of external cues capable of forcing the bistable systems into a preferred state, stochastic switching is expected to eventually result in one of the domains to dominate over the respective other domain in the NNN pair, causing its elimination and simultaneous expansion of the dominating gene's domain.
 This partial breakdown of the initial pattern can happen independently for both strongly repressing NNN pairs and thus in random temporal order; however, ultimately one of the strong repression partners is eliminated in each of the NNN pairs and the system settles in a new, effectively irreversible state in which only the remaining two genes are co-expressed.

 On the one hand, we expect that the presence of the third expression domain in between the NNN pair domains can impede elimination of (one of) the NNN pair domains when additional NN repression is present, because it can spatially move apart the strongly repressing (NNN) expression domains and form a "cushion" domain between them, effectively replacing one interface of strong competition by two interfaces of weak competition that allow for local coexistence of the competitors.
 On the other hand, overly strong NN repression is expected to enhance pattern breakdown because then even the overlapping NN expression domains are brought towards the bistable regime.
 We therefore study the pattern stability as a function of the \emph{repression strength ratio} $\kappa$, defined as